11 best family road trips in the U.S.

 The final 100 miles of the Blue Ridge Parkway from Asheville to Cherokee, North Carolina, offers another round of impressive Appalachian Mountain views, plus Cherokee Indian history and culture.
 The Oconaluftee Indian Village is a re-creation of a Cherokee community as it would have existed in the 1750s, including a seven-sided council house.

-SUN AND SAND: 12 Best Beach Resorts in the U.S. for Families
+SUN AND SAND: 12 best beach resorts in the U.S. for families

 Families can learn how indigenous people lived off the land fashioning baskets, pottery, canoes, and hunting equipment.
 Unto These Hills is a well-put-together theater performance that tells Cherokee legends and history from Hernando de Soto’s arrival in 1540 to the tribe’s forced relocation in 1839 along the Trail of Tears.

-6. Pacific Coast Highway Road Trip
+6. Pacific Coast Highway road trip

 The Pacific Coast Highway runs along the coast for more than 650 miles (Photo: Shutterstock)